AjayPremarajan/intelizign/README.md

 	"result":true
 }

-If result is sent null, then random value is assigned upon which send-email microservice call is decided productNumber should atleast have an alphabet in it for the application logic to work
+If result is sent null, then random value is assigned upon which send-email microservice call is decided.

+productNumber should atleast have an alphabet in it for the application logic to work